ogradyc01/GoldenCheetah/ChartTypes_Diary.md

 Provides a full page 'Rides' list.
 You can apply an additional 'Search/Filter' query to reduce the list.
 And you can add, remove, re-order columns.

-The way how to add, remove and re-order of columns in the 'Navigator' works the same like [Side Bar - Rides View - Column Header]
+The way how to add, remove and re-order of columns in the 'Navigator' works the same as [Side Bar - Rides View - Column Header]
 (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Side%20Bar_Rides%20view#rides---column-header)

 ## Summary